dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlAgentFailsafe/README.md

 # Description

 The `SqlAgentAlert` DSC resource is used to add/remove SQL Agent Alerts.
-You can also update the severity or message id.
+The resource can also update the severity or message id.

 ## Requirements